Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 example, you might want "unfielded" terms to search both the ``title`` and ``content`` fields.

-In that case, you can use a :class:` whoosh_reloaded.qparser.MultifieldParser`.
+In that case, you can use a :class:` whoosh.qparser.MultifieldParser`.
 This is just like the normal QueryParser, but instead of a default field name string, it takes a *sequence* of field names::

-    from whoosh_reloaded.qparser import MultifieldParser
+    from whoosh.qparser import MultifieldParser

     mparser = MultifieldParser(["title", "content"], schema=myschema)